ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 8. Unmount and delete the volume.
 9. Edit the `fstab` file to automount and be persistent across restart.

-#### Centos or Red Hat 8, Ubuntu 18.04 and 20.04, Debian 9 and 10
+#### CentOS or Red Hat 8, Ubuntu 18.04 and 20.04, Debian 9 and 10
 {: #centos-redhat-ubuntu-debian}

 1. Create secondary volumes, if your VM has secondary vHDD.
 2. Copy the VMDK or VHD image file to the migrated virtual server.
 Make sure that you have enough space to copy the image file.
 If necessary, attach a temporary volume with space for copying.

-    Skip step 3 if you opted ‘y’ to guestfs installation prompt when running pre-check script.
+    Skip step 3 if you opted `y` to `guestfs installation` prompt when running pre-check script.
     {: note}

-3. Install guestfs library.
+3. Install the `guestfs` library.

-   Centos or Red Hat
+   CentOS or Red Hat

    ```sh
    yum update -y